dotgreg/tiro-notes/README.md

 ### How can I contribute?

 Contributions and PR are welcome!
 You can contact me for more details on the ROADMAP and how to be involved.

-Right now, Tiro Notes needs mainly testers to stabilize the current scope of functionalities.
+Right now, Tiro Notes needs testers to stabilize the current scope of functionalities and to give feedbacks on it.

 Also translation can be a nice thing to have in the future.

 Twitter News & Updates : https://twitter.com/NotesTiro